yongsyongs/FlutterSyntaxHighlighter/README.md

 SyntaxHighlighter's highlights and other methods may not be complete.
 If an issue is reported or found, I will try to fix it, but it will be difficult for me to give quick feedback.
 Instead, the source code is simple, so I recommend customizing it yourself.

+*The TextField widget in the example image is a ScriptField widget created by me.
+For more information, please refer to my blog post written IN KOREAN (https://github.com/yongsyongs/FlutterSyntaxHighlighter).

+_translated by google translator_